College Factual by our College Data Analytics Team

 Contact Details

-During the most recent year for which we have data, students from 28 majors graduated from Fulton-Montgomery Community College.
-Of these students, 462 received undergraduate degrees and 462 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 13 majors graduated from Fulton-Montgomery Community College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Fulton-Montgomery Community College along with which ones have the highest average starting salaries.

-In 2022-2023, 373 students took at least one online class at Fulton-Montgomery Community College.
-This is a decrease from the 420 students who took online classes the previous year.
+355 students took at least one online class at Fulton-Montgomery Community College.

 Learn more about online learning at Fulton-Montgomery Community College.